williamchenghu/fullstack-hy2020/part2/phonebook/README.md

 Store the initial state of the application in the file _db.json_, which should be placed in the root of the project.

 Modify the application such that the initial state of the data is fetched from the server using the _axios_-library.
 Complete the fetching with an Effect hook.

+## Step 7

+Update the app so that the numbers that are added to the phonebook are saved to a backend server.

+## Step 8

+Extract the code that handles the communication with the backend into its own module (src/services/data.js)